mary-ruguru/Phase3-product-review/README.md

 # Phase 3 Code Challenge: Product Reviews

-For this assignment, we'll be working with an e-commerce domain.
+For this assignment, i will be working with an e-commerce domain.
 We'll be focusing on the product reviews.

-We have three models: `User`, `Review`, and `Product`.
+i'll have three models: `User`, `Review`, and `Product`.

 For our purposes, a `Product` has many `User`s, a `User` has many `Products`s, and a `Review` belongs to a `User` and to a `Product`.